ORAL SQUAMOUS CELL CARCINOMA (FELINE)

 Computed Tomography (CT or “CAT scanning”) is needed to determine the extent of the tumor.
 If surgery is being considered, knowing the tumor margins is crucial and radiographs simply cannot accurately show how far the tumor extends.
 Referral to a specialty hospital or imaging center is frequently needed for this type of testing.

 Sadly, options are limited for the treatment of the oral squamous cell carcinoma; fewer than 10% of cats survive one year from the time of diagnosis.
 Cats are euthanized when they become too disfigured to eat or breathe.
-Still, the situation is not without options.
+Still, the situation is not without options and some situations are more favorable than others.

 If the tumor is located on the lower jaw, it may be possible to remove the part of the lower jaw that contains the tumor.
 This surgery is called “mandibulectomy,” and is preceded by a CT scan (where available) to determine the margins of the tumor.

-If the tumor is located in the upper jaw, surgery is probably not an option.
+If the tumor is located in the upper jaw, surgery is probably not an option (see below).

 Mandibulectomy Combined with Radiotherapy

-The longest survival times have been yielded by a combination of surgery and radiotherapy (14 months).
+The longest survival times (14 months) have been yielded by a combination of surgery and radiotherapy.
 The study reporting this rather long survival time only reviewed seven affected cats, a relatively small number upon which to draw generalizations.
 These cats, however, all required feeding tubes for a median of 15 days and had drooling issues and required regular cleaning (usually daily) on the chest and feet long term.

-Because not every oral squamous cell carcinoma is amenable to surgery, other modalities have been reviewed.
-In general, the squamous cell carcinoma does not respond well to chemotherapy and combinations of radiation and chemotherapy have not been encouraging.
-One study, though, showed promising results: a group of 11 cats with oral squamous cell carcinoma treated with a combination of radiation and the chemotherapy agent mitoxantrone yielded complete remission in 8 cats with a median duration of 170 days.
+Radiotherapy can be definitive (intended to cure) or palliative (intended to slow disease and improve life quality but not cure).
+If surgery can reduce the tumor size to what is called "microscopic disease" (meaning no tumor is visible to the naked eye), radiation after healing provides the longest survival times.
+If the tumor is too large to remove to this state, definitive radiation is not going to be possible but palliative radiation is still an option if it is aggressively done (twice daily treatments for 9-10 days).
+In this situation, median survivals of 5-6 months were obtained.
+Similarly, another study showed promising results: a group of 11 cats with oral squamous cell carcinoma treated with a combination of radiation and the chemotherapy agent mitoxantrone yielded complete remission in 8 cats with a median duration of 170 days.
 It should be noted radiotherapy is generally a very expensive treatment and, when the mouth is involved, can create enough inflammation that a feeding tube is necessary to support the patient.

 CHEMOTHERAPY ALONE HAS SHOWN SUCH POOR EFFICACY